turian/renderman-dexed-linux/README.md

 /sbin/shutdown -r now
 ```

-Now, SSH in as `renderman`:
+Now, SSH in as `ubuntu` user:
 ```
 screen
 # In one screen, start Xorg
 startx
 ```
-Note that the host renderman user has no password, and uses the
+Note that the `ubuntu` user has no password, and uses the
 same SSH authorized keys as root.

 ## Docker Instructions